-The indicative aggregate value of potential habitats affected by the Connagill Cluster Grid Connections is approximately 34 ha.
-The majority of the habitats affected are peatland habitats; bog and dry and wet heath (c.
-31 ha), along with some c.
-2.7 ha of woodland.
+The indicative aggregate value of potential habitats affected by the Connagill Cluster Grid Connections is approximately 43.42 ha.
+The majority of the habitats affected are peatland habitats; bog and dry and wet heath (c.41.61 ha), along with some small losses to woodland and grassland habitats.
 The focus of the overarching Outline HMP would therefore be compensation for the loss of these habitats.

 Taking NatureScot's standing advice into account with regards to compensation for the loss of these habitats, this recommends a 1:10 ratio for compensation to effects to peatland habitats.
-As such, for the purpose of this HMP strategy, a target of delivering above 400 ha of peatland restoration in the area has been proposed.
+As such, for the purpose of this HMP strategy, a target of delivering above 550 ha of peatland restoration in the area has been proposed.

-In addition to the peatland restoration, compensatory planting for the loss of woodlands will be completed.
+In addition to the peatland restoration, compensatory planting for the loss of woodlands would be completed.
 Although compensatory planting is recommended on a like for like basis in some guidance, NPF4 requires an improvement to biodiversity by development.
-It is therefore proposed that an area of at least double that potentially lost to the development is identified for woodland planting (c.6 ha).
+It is therefore proposed that an area of at least double that potentially lost to the development of the Connagill Cluster Grid Connections is identified for woodland planting (c.2 - 3 ha).